- Location: Gaborone, Botswana

 Students take a Setswana Language and Culture Practicum course and regular university courses totaling an additional 13-15 semester hours.
 These courses can be chosen from the CIEE program electives and courses offered by the University of Botswana.
 The CIEE Study Center follows the University of Botswana’s calendar, similar to the North American calendar.
 This differs from many other Southern African universities that operate on the Southern Hemisphere academic calendar.

 Students are expected to take 15-17 credit hours per semester, usually 4-5 University classes plus the required language course.
 Students in the Arts & Sciences program take a mandatory Setswana Language and Culture Practicum course, and 4-5 other electives.
 Students in the Community Public Health program take the mandatory Setswana Language and Culture Practicum course, 3 mandatory Public and Environmental Health Courses, and 1-2 other electives.
-FulUills Haverford’s language requirement.
+Fulfills Haverford’s language requirement.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 There are two CIEE programs students may participate in: Arts & Sciences or Community Public Health.
 Students in the both programs may take courses in African Languages and Literature, Business, Economics, Education, Engineering & Technology, English, Environmental Health and Science, History, Media Studies, Political Science & Administrative Studies, Biology, Chemistry, Ecology, Geology, Health Sciences, Physics, and Setswana Language.
 Students in the Community Public Health program also take additional courses in Public and Environmental Health.

 African Literature, Art History, Biology, Business, Ecology, Economics, Education, Engineering & Technology, English, Environmental Science, Environmental Studies, Feminist and Gender Studies, Geology, Health Studies, History, International Relations, Literature, Math, Physics, Political Science, Psychology, Public Health

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.